top of page

 Here is a very recommended website to check the weather and road conditions, keep it close to you, it will be quite handy when you start your adventure.

-Bathing in the Viti Lake
+Bathing in Viti Lake

 Please do it under your own responsibility; there are no lifeguards here, so you must be careful if you do not know how to swim, we highly discourage you from doing it.